UW-GAC/QCpipeline/README.txt

 Quality score will only be included in "xy" file if raw_qCol is not NA.

-Use option "--checkPlink" to check a CIDR-generated PLINK file against the newly created netCDF/GDS file.
+Use option "--checkPlink" to check a CIDR-generated PLINK file against the newly created GDS file.

 To create files in batches and combine:
 > create_datafiles.py --email user@uw.edu --batches 5 create_datafiles.config